Justia Lawyer Rating

 Knowledgeable Personal Injury Attorney Pursing Compensation on Behalf of Service Members and Their Families Exposed to Dangerous Drinking Water at Camp Lejeune

-Recent legal developments have opened the door for service members and their families who were exposed to the toxic water at Camp Lejeune to pursue a claim for compensation against the United States government.
-At the Fotopoulos Law Office, our Orland Park personal injury lawyer proudly represents individuals and families who suffered illness or disability due to the contaminated water at Camp Lejeune.
-We provide all prospective clients with a free consultation, during which we will explain the new law, discuss how it applies to your situation, and provide you with an honest assessment of your case.
-If you decide to bring a Camp Lejeune contaminated water lawsuit with us, we will not bill you for our services unless and until we obtain compensation on your behalf.
+Recent legal developments have opened the door for service members and their loved ones who were exposed to the toxic water at Camp Lejeune to pursue claims for compensation against the United States government.
+At Fotopoulos Law Office, our Orland Park personal injury lawyer proudly represents individuals and families who have experienced illnesses or disabilities related to the contaminated water at Camp Lejeune.
+We provide all prospective clients with free consultations, during which we will explain the laws that may affect these cases, discuss how the laws apply in your individual situation, and provide you with an honest assessment of your case.
+If you decide to pursue a Camp Lejeune contaminated water lawsuit with our assistance, we will not bill you for our services unless and until we obtain compensation on your behalf.

 The Federal Government Exposed Service Members and Their Families to Contaminated Drinking Water

-Subsequent research on the toxic water at Camp Lejeune suggests that those who were exposed to the Camp’s drinking water are at a significantly increased risk of developing certain serious health conditions, including:
+Subsequent research on the toxic water at Camp Lejeune suggests that those who were exposed to the camp's drinking water are at a significantly higher risk of developing certain serious health conditions, which may include:

 • Adult leukemia